burmilla/burmilla.github.io/content/docs/storage/custom-partition-layout.md

 If you are not using the first partition as a BOOT partition, you need to set BOOT flag via the fdisk tool.

-> In this mode, the BURMILLA_BOOT partition capacity cannot exceed 3.8GiB, otherwise the bootloader may not recognize the boot disk.
+> In this mode, the RANCHER_BOOT partition capacity cannot exceed 3.8GiB, otherwise the bootloader may not recognize the boot disk.
 This is the test result on VirtualBox.

 ### BURMILLA_OEM